 On November 22nd, 2019, the first indoor surf arena in the German capital has been open its doors.
 The artificial wave, built on the site of `Berliner Wasserbetriebe´, is a mere ten-minute car-ride from Alexanderplatz, is suitable for all surfing styles, from bodyboards to thrusters, and built with a focus on sustainability.

 The latest citywave® technology will offer local surfers constant waves that are independent of swell and weather conditions in their own backyard.
-It is the biggest indoor wave in the world, breaking at 1.60 metres and the widest in Germany, at 8.5 metres in width.
-The pool is 18 metres long and the water and air are a constant 25 degrees Celsius.
+It is the biggest indoor wave in the world, breaking at 1.60 meters and the widest in Germany, at 8.5 meters in width.
+The pool is 18 meters long and the water and air are a constant 25 degrees Celsius.